-Species Range: This species can be found across much of the upper Midwestern states, including northern Illinois and Indiana, west to northeastern Nebraska, and north through southern Minnesota, Wisconsin, and the Upper Peninsula of Michigan.
+Species Distribution: This species can be found across much of the upper Midwestern states, including northern Illinois and Indiana, west to northeastern Nebraska, and north through southern Minnesota, Wisconsin, and the Upper Peninsula of Michigan.